-Just around ten-minute walk from the Hauptbahnhof (main station), Friedrichsplatz is composed of many notable structures such as the Water Tower, Rose Garden, and Art Gallery.
+Just around a ten-minute walk from the Hauptbahnhof (main station), Friedrichsplatz is composed of many notable structures such as the Water Tower, Rose Garden, and Art Gallery.

 Popularly tagged as the ‘Quadratestadt’ or ‘City of Squares’, Mannheim seems to prove the well-organized perception of being a German.
 The City of Mannheim in the region of Rhine-Neckar Metropolitan has its inimitable chess board-like structure, which aims a systematic and easier track location for everyone.
 Likewise, Mannheim is commonly associated with New York City’s borough, Manhattan, with its square collation.
 It started around 40 decades ago, when Palatinate Elector Friedrich IV commanded the city construction, following the Rhine and Neckar rivers’ estuaries.

 Through numbers and letters, you will never go out of your way in the city of Mannheim.
 The block squares start with the letter ‘A’ on the left side of Schloss (Palace) and end with ‘K’, heading to the Neckar River.
 On the right side of the palace, ‘L’ begins, reaching the ‘U’.
 A Street called Breite Straße links the Palace and the Neckar River, dividing the blocks of ‘A-K’ and ‘L-U’.
-Conversely, the Planken Street connects the Water Tower and the Rhine River, splitting ‘A-D; L-O’ and ‘E-K; P-U’.
+Conversely, Planken Street connects the Water Tower and the Rhine River, splitting ‘A-D; L-O’ and ‘E-K; P-U’.
 Each square has its own numbers, commencing with number one and ascends counterclockwise for ‘A-K’ and clockwise for ‘L-U’.
-Take note that letter ‘I’ cannot be seen as it is usually represented by ‘J’ or vice versa.
+Take note that the letter ‘I’ cannot be seen as it is usually represented by ‘J’ or vice versa.

 You can visit Tourist Mannheim for a clearer illustration and explanation of the Mannheim Squares.